dbulnes/stellar-ledger-api/README.md

-NodeJS api for communication with ledger-app-stellar
+Javascript library for communicating with ledger-app-stellar

 ## Introduction